Planes of satellites around Milky Way/M31-mass galaxies in the FIRE simulations and comparisons with the Local Group: Results

-Figure~\ref{fig:host_disk} shows the incidence of MW-like planes, measured independently for each metric, as a function of disk obscuration angle.
+Figure~\ref{fig:host_disc} shows the incidence of MW-like planes, measured independently for each metric, as a function of disc obscuration angle.
 We find that such incompleteness artificially boosts the fraction of snapshots with MW-like spatial planes for any value of $|b_c| > 0$.
 In particular, near the fiducial obscuration we adopt for MW-like planes in previous sections ($|b_c|=12\degree$), the incidence of MW-like planes is increased by about an order of magnitude.
-For $|b_c|\lesssim40\degree$, disk obscuration has a much smaller and opposite effect on kinematic planarity compared to spatial planarity; MW-like kinematic planes tend to be somewhat washed out by incompleteness.
+For $|b_c|\lesssim40\degree$, disc obscuration has a much smaller and opposite effect on kinematic planarity compared to spatial planarity; MW-like kinematic planes tend to be somewhat washed out by incompleteness.
 Near our fiducial obscuration for the MW, the relative incidence of MW kinematic planes is about 0.77.
-As expected, disk obscuration has the largest effect on planarity when $|b_c|\sim45\degree$, where so much of the sky is obscured that any detected satellites would appear to be in a plane purely due to incompleteness.
+As expected, disc obscuration has the largest effect on planarity when $|b_c|\sim45\degree$, where so much of the sky is obscured that any detected satellites would appear to be in a plane purely due to incompleteness.

-Our results show that observational incompleteness from the host disk can have a strong effect on measured spatial planarity.
-If the MW's satellite population is incomplete from seeing through the Galactic disk at our fiducial level, then MW observations may be overestimating the spatial planarity of MW satellites by a factor of $\sim10-20$.
+Our results show that observational incompleteness from the host disc can have a strong effect on measured spatial planarity.
+If the MW's satellite population is incomplete from seeing through the Galactic disc at our fiducial level, then MW observations may be overestimating the spatial planarity of MW satellites by a factor of $\sim10-20$.
 To a much lesser degree, MW observations may underestimate the kinematic coherence of satellites by a factor of $\sim1-2$.
-Because this incompleteness may bias our analysis of the underlying causes of satellite planes, we only use a host disk correction when comparing directly to MW observations in Sections~\ref{mw_subsection} -- ~\ref{time_subsection}.
-For the remainder of this paper, we do not include a host disk correction.
+Because this incompleteness may bias our analysis of the underlying causes of satellite planes, we only use a host disc correction when comparing directly to MW observations in Sections~\ref{mw_subsection} -- ~\ref{time_subsection} and ~\ref{lmc_subsection}.
+For the remainder of this paper, we do not include a host disc correction.